-IZ rent and purchase prices are governed by the Rent and Purchase Price Schedule.
-Developers may charge up to the greater rent or purchase price from the schedule published at the time of the filing date of the: (1) application for the Certificate of Inclusionary Zoning Compliance (CIZC); or (2) Notice of Availability (NOA).
+IZ rent and purchase prices are governed by the Inclusionary Zoning Maximum Income, Rent and Purchase Price Schedule.
+Developers may charge up to the greater rent or purchase price from the schedule in effect on the date: